Parilia/gaming/README.md

 # Gaming
-A place for all my gaming related stuffs
+A place for all my Linux gaming related stuffs
 <!--
 <hr>
 <h3>Game</h3>